stefanbaur/grannophone/README.md

 # Grannophone

-Grannophone code snippets and hardware plans
+This is the repository for Grannophone code snippets and hardware plans.

+The main project website can be found at https://www.grannophone.de

 Shield: [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]